-An alcohol withdrawal is a medical emergency.
-This is particularly the case when a severe condition known as delirium tremens arises during the acute stage of an alcohol withdrawal.
+Alcohol withdrawal is a medical emergency.
+This is particularly the case when a severe condition known as delirium tremens arises during the acute stage of alcohol withdrawal.
 This is because delirium tremens may result in death.
 Benzodiazepines such as Librium help those going through an alcohol withdrawal to avoid developing delirium tremens.

 The addiction detox process

 When you attend an addiction detox clinic, you will begin your treatment by undergoing an initial assessment.
 During this assessment, a psychiatrist and an addiction worker will collate all relevant information about you and your addiction.
 This information will form the bedrock of your addiction detox plan.